brucefan1983/GPUMD/README.md

 ## Run GPUMD

-* Take the first example in the "examples" directory for example, one can use the following command to run it:
+* To run all the examples in the "examples" directory, one can use the following command:
-  * src/gpumd < examples/input1.txt
+  * src/gpumd < examples/input.txt
 * Please read the manual to study the examples.
 These examples should get you started.

 ## Authors: